Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 - Model comparisons
 - Config differences across the 6 runs
 - We used the graphs to compare the results (mentioned in the report)
-- Explanation of how we finalized query-answer pairs
+- Explanation of how we finalized query-answer pairs (extension implementation)
 - The model we used is mentioned in the report, but can also be checked in the extension2 file